Nathan Patterson: Everton close in on deal to sign Rangers right-back

-Everton are set to complete a deal worth up to £16m to sign right-back Nathan Patterson from Rangers.
+Nathan Patterson is undergoing a medical at Everton ahead of completing a £16m move from Rangers.

-The Scottish Premiership champions had rejected two offers for the 20-year-old in the summer, insisting their valuation had not been met for the academy graduate who made his Gers debut in January 2020.
+The Scottish Premiership champions had rejected two offers for the right-back in the summer, insisting their valuation had not been met for the academy graduate who made his Gers debut in January 2020.

 However, Everton have made a third move for Patterson early in this transfer window which will see Rangers earn a club record initial fee of around £12m, with further add-ons worth £4m.